jcubic/sysend.js/README.md

 sysend.proxy('https://terminal.jcubic.pl');
 ```

-on Firefox you need to add **CORS** for the proxy.html that will be loaded into iframe (see [Cross-Domain LocalStorage](https://jcubic.wordpress.com/2014/06/20/cross-domain-localstorage/))
+on Firefox you need to add **CORS** for the proxy.html that will be loaded into iframe (see [Cross-Domain LocalStorage](https://jcubic.wordpress.com/2014/06/20/cross-domain-localstorage/)).

+### Security protection

+Since version 1.10.0 as a security mesure Cross-Domain communication has been limited to only those domains that are allowed.
+To allow domain to listen to sysend communication you need to specify channel inside iframe.
+You need add your origins to the
+`sysend.channel()` function (origin is combination of protocol domain and optional port).

+### Serialization

 if you want to send custom data you can use serializer (new in 1.4.0).
 Example serializer can be [json-dry](https://github.com/11ways/json-dry).